 Ike Zimbel is a wireless frequency coordinator and tech based in Toronto.
 Reach him via LinkedIn.
 Ike is a freelance RF technician available for tours, one-offs, off-site frequency coordination and consulting on RF issues.

 Samantha Potter is senior contributing editor and worship tech liaison for Church Sound and ProSoundWeb, and she’s also co-director of Church Sound University.
-In addition, she serves as an IT media supervisor and system design consultant in the house of worship sector.
+In addition, she's just joined the team at Allen & Heath.
 Get in touch at [email protected]

 Bob has been designing and tuning sound systems for over 30 years.
 The third edition of his book Sound Systems: Design and Optimization is available from Focal Press.
 He lives in NYC and is the director of system optimization for Meyer Sound.